ground-creative/py-ai-text-corrector/README.md

 # Python Text Corrector

-This tool can correct based on a combination of keyboard keys by making an api call to an AI engine.
+This tool can correct text based on a combination of keyboard keys by making an api call to an AI engine.

 ## Installation